 I know I'm going to sound like a broken record, but man!
-Have you noticed the rise in Facebook group popularity in 2019?
+Have you noticed the rise in Facebook group popularity over the last few years?

 Regardless of the niche, it seems like everyone and their mother has a group.